20 Things to Know About the Columbia Icefield Skywalk

 When is the Columbia Icefield Skywalk Open?

 The official dates are always subject to the season and weather.
-In 2024, it is scheduled to operate from May 4* to October 14th, weather dependent.
+In 2025, it is scheduled to operate from May 3rd to October 13th, weather dependent.
 Please remember that the Columbia Icefield Skywalk will close if conditions are truly adverse.

-How Much Does It Cost?
+How Much Does the Skywalk Cost?

 Are There Deals?

-• Go Off-Peak!
+- Go Off-Peak!
 Pursuit offers discounted tickets for those that go in off-peak times.
-Enjoy the afternoon light on the glacier daily after 3:30 pm and only pay $88 per adult and $57.20 for children.
+Enjoy the afternoon light on the glacier daily after 3:30 pm and only pay $91 per adult and $59 for children.

-• Pursuit Rewards Admission Alberta locals save on Columbia Icefield Skywalk admission with Pursuit Rewards.
+- Pursuit Rewards Admission Alberta locals save on Columbia Icefield Skywalk admission with Pursuit Rewards.

 Where To Book Tickets?

 There are numerous places to book your ticket for this experience.
 First, we recommend checking out the Banff Jasper Collection Website, which will give you a rundown of all the offerings.
-This is the company that runs the tours; it is a legitimate company operating in the Canadian Rockies, and there should be no hesitation in booking with them.
+This is the company that actually runs the tours; it is a legitimate company operating in the Canadian Rockies, and there should be no hesitation in booking with them.
 Keep in mind that all prices on their website are in Canadian Dollars.

 All visitors need a Parks Canada Pass to access Banff or Jasper.
 You can purchase a Parks Canada pass at any park gate as you get onto the Icefields Parkway in either direction.
 Or you can buy Parks Canada passes in advance online.
 A Parks Canada Discovery Pass, which gets you entrance to all Parks Canada destinations for the year, is only $151.25 for a family.